Excel-DNA/ExcelDnaDoc/README.md

 Build Scripts
 ------------------
 To build compiled help file (.chm) the HTML Help Workshop must be installed.
 A sample project can be found in the ExceDnaDocSample solution.
-To see an example verify the path of the HTML Help Compiler in buildSample.fsx.
-Then run the FAKE build script (buildSample.bat) using the command prompt.
+To see an example verify the path of the HTML Help Compiler in buildSample.fsx and then run the FAKE build script (buildSample.bat) using the command prompt.

 Usage
 ------------------